TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started_flash.md

 - If flashing is successful, do the next steps ...

 ## Running the flashed application

+\note The "OSPI" bootmode mentioned below in the images actually correspond to the "xSPI" bootmode mentioned in the TRM.
+It is called as the OSPI bootmode for clarifying that it is indeed an Octal SPI boot.
+Historically, OSPI bootmode means that the protocol used is 1S-1S-8S.
+This is why the TRM mentions OSPI bootmode separately.
+The "xSPI" bootmode mentioned in the TRM (which is the OSPI/xSPI bootmode we have mentioned below) means that the protocol used by ROM for the boot would be Octal DDR or 8D-8D-8D.
+The actual OSPI bootmode (1S-1S-8S) is not recommended if xSPI (8D-8D-8D) is available because of boot time reasons.
+Which is why we have chosen to include only the xSPI bootmode pin settings.
+But we do call it OSPI to reiterate that the number of lines used in the protocol is indeed 8.

 ### AM64X-EVM

 - **POWER-OFF** the EVM

-- Switch the EVM boot mode to OSPI mode as shown below,
+- Switch the EVM boot mode to OSPI/xSPI mode as shown below,

   \imageStyle{boot_pins_ospi_mode.png,width:30%}
-  \image html boot_pins_ospi_mode.png "OSPI BOOT MODE"
+  \image html boot_pins_ospi_mode.png "OSPI/xSPI BOOT MODE"

 - Re-connect the UART terminal in CCS window as shown in \ref CCS_UART_TERMINAL